terry212/WK14/Walkthrough.md

 In the index.js file, we will need to require:
 1. fs to read and write file systems
 2. path to locate the proper location of the file we will read from or write to.
-3. sequilize to utilize the framework which allows for the models, seeding, etc. to be made possible.
+3. sequelize to utilize the ORM [Object Relational Mapper] which allows for the models, seeding, etc. to be managed easier.
+Mapping out the objects to relational databases.
 4. config file which will have the information on how to connect to the database.
 5. basename which will extract the filename from a file path.
 6. default environment established
 7. variable db with empty curly braces

-Using the required and defined variables you can create the sequlizing of your config file.
-Then we establish our file systems.
+Using the required and defined variables you can create a new instance of sequelize of your config file envrionment.
+These are the parameters needed for the database to run.
+Then we establish our file system files to create the proper database relationship and association.
+We are able to real and map out each file in the model folder.
+Export the db module.

+In the user.js, we begin by making necessary requirements.
+The only needed requirement would be bcrypt which will be used to conceal the password that a user sets.
+In creating the user model, we define a table for users which will have two columns of information, email and password.
+Like SQL, we define certain information for the two pieces of information such as DataTypes or validation, etc. Bcrypt will be used to do two things: validate the password and create a function to automatically hash the user's password.
+This will be exported as a module.